logo

 Drunk Driving Homicide

-Vehicular homicide, or vehicular manslaughter, while under the influence of alcohol or drugs (whether prescribed, over-the-counter or illegal) is the most serious traffic charge a person can face under Colorado law.
+Vehicular homicide, or vehicular manslaughter, while under the influence of alcohol or drugs (whether prescribed, over-the-counter, or illegal) is the most serious traffic charge a person can face under Colorado law.
+These offenses are treated with the utmost severity, and the consequences can be life-altering.
+It's important to note that vehicular homicide and vehicular manslaughter DUI cases are both serious offenses, but they have different legal definitions and consequences in Colorado.
+Understanding the distinctions and how they apply to your situation is crucial in preparing a defense.

 18-3-106 CRS defines vehicular homicide as driving a motor vehicle in a reckless manner or under the influence of alcohol or drugs, while causing a collision that kills another person.
 However, the penalties are significantly enhanced when alcohol or drugs are involved.